by Wyn Staheli, Director of Content - innoviHealth

 Jul 25th, 2024

-Find-A-Code provides UCR fees gathered from the US Department of Veterans Administration (VA) using Geographically-adjusted charges and the 80th percentile conversion factors; this information can be found on the code information page (see example below) and is available for performing a fee comparison with our UCR Pricing add-on.
+Find-A-Code provides UCR fees gathered from the US Department of Veterans Administration (VA) using Geographically-adjusted charges and THEIR 80th percentile conversion factors (CLICK HERE to learn about the 80th percentile conversion factor).
+The VA's UCR fees shown in Find-A-Code can be found on the code information page (see example below) and is available for performing a fee comparison with our UCR Pricing add-on.
 Reasonable charges are updated by the VA annually on or around January 1st each year.

 Note: Fee information based on claims data ONLY is NOT available within Find-A-Code.